 “When I observe the state of sport in Ghana, [I see] opportunities to revive sports that kids used to love growing up,” she said.

-Through the Sports Product Management Program, Nartey aims to learn and apply the concepts of ideation, innovation, and iteration that will one day allow her to inspire a revival of those sports.
+Through the Sports Product Management Program, and with the support of generous donors to SPM's scholarship fund, Nartey aims to learn and apply the concepts of ideation, innovation, and iteration that will one day allow her to inspire a revival of those sports.

 “Through the innovation of sport products and smart products, athletes in Africa will be better.
 Leveling the playing field for all people in my African community to participate in sports will come with the ability to make change through innovation,” she said.